 3D PRINTING CAR PARTS

-3D PRINTED AUTOMOTIVE MODELS
+3D PRINTED AUTOMOTIVE PARTS REVIEW

-VENT GAUGE
+3D PRINTED BMW VENT GAUGE

-First up is a cooling vent that also functions as a gauge holder.
-The model was made by J0Mueller and can be found on Thingiverse.
 This model replaces the stock BMW e30 mid sized front dashboard air vent.
 You can add a turbo gauge or any other gauge for that matter.
 Multiple vent gauges can be printed

-THIS 3D MODEL IS A SIMPLE DESIGN THAT’S PERFECT FOR A FIRST PRINT
+THE 3D MODEL IS A SIMPLE DESIGN THAT’S PERFECT FOR A FIRST PRINT

-TIME TO PRINT: 4 HOURS
+🕓 TIME TO PRINT: 4 HOURS

 Note: Print speed depends on the 3d printer infill density, infill pattern, and print speed.

-COLD AIR INTAKE
+3D PRINTED COLD AIR INTAKE

-Next is a custom cold air intake inlet.
+Next is a cold air intake inlet.
 Our BMW e30 has 4 headlights and this 3d printed part replaces one of the high-beam headlights.

-TIME TO PRINT: 11 HOURS
+🕓 TIME TO PRINT: 11 HOURS

 The air intake inlet is then connected to the intake manifold.
 The model was made by Johnny379 and can be found here on Thingiverse as well.

-DIGITAL DASHBOARD
+3D PRINTED DIGITAL DASHBOARD

-The third item on the list is a 3d replica model of a BMW e30 dashboard insert.
-The model looks to have been scanned and converted into a 3d file and cost us $30 from Tangent Innovation.
 This is the largest 3d printed car part we could print on our 11.8”x11.8”x12.6” Ender 3 print bed without splitting up the part.

-TIME TO PRINT: 20 HOURS
+🕓 TIME TO PRINT: 20 HOURS

-BEST 3D FILAMENT FOR CAR PARTS
+WHAT’S THE BEST FILAMENT FOR CAR PARTS?

 Most beginners start with PLA filament because it's easy to print with.
 However, PLA can’t withstand the weather or the hot sun or wet environments.

-PLA will start to warp around 120 F. ABS will not melt or sag in direct sunlight.
+PLA will start to warp around 120 F. However, ABS will not melt or sag in direct sunlight.
 Therefore you’ll want to print car parts with ABS-based filament.

 There’s also PEGT which has some weather-resistant properties but is said to print more easily than ABS.
 However, some have mixed results depending on filament selection.